viscache/demo-app/README.md

 # demo-app
-describe what this app can do
+describe what the demo-app can do